 - Failure Knight: As revealed at the end of Part 1, he hates the fact that he wasn't strong enough to do ANYTHING to Joe Dark, and fears what will happen if someone stronger than him were to ever show up.

-- Friend to All Living Things: Part of the reason the trip through the Osagi Woods doesn't end in disaster for Mario and Alex is because Driad is friendly with pretty much all the creatures in the woods, especially the wolves.
-Turns out, there is a pretty good reason for that second one.
+- Friend to All Living Things: Part of the reason the trip through the Osagi Woods doesn't end in disaster for Mario and Alex is because Driad is friendly with all the creatures in the woods, especially the wolves.
+Turns out, there is a good reason for that second one.

 - Good Is Not Nice: His true form, but only in its first appearance.